Integrated circuit design: Summary

 Note that the second step, RTL design, is responsible for the chip doing the right thing.
 The third step, physical design, does not affect the functionality at all (if done correctly) but determines how fast the chip operates and how much it costs.

 A standard cell normally represents a single logic gate, a diode or simple logic components such as flip-flops, or logic gates with multiple inputs.
 The use of standard cells allows the chip's design to be split into logical and physical levels.
 A fabless company would normally only work on the logical design of a chip, determining how cells are connected and the functionality of the chip, while following design rules from the foundry the chip will be made in, while the physical design of the chip, the cells themselves, are normally done by the foundry and it comprises the physics of the transistor devices and how they are connected to form a logic gate.
 Standard cells allow chips to be designed and modified more quickly to respond to market demands, but this comes at the cost of lower transistor density in the chip and thus larger die sizes.

 Foundries supply libraries of standard cells to fabless companies, for design purposes and to allow manufacturing of their designs using the foundry's facilities.
 A process design kit (PDK) may be provided by the foundry and it may include the standard cell library as well as the specifications of the cells, and tools to verify the fabless company's design against the design rules specified by the foundry as well as simulate it using the foundry's cells.
 PDKs may be provided under non-disclosure agreements.
 Macros/macrocells/macro blocks, macrocell arrays and IP blocks have greater functionality than standard cells, and are used similarly.
 There are soft macros and hard macros.
 Standard cells are usually placed following standard cell rows.
+General purpose processors such as GPGPUs and CPUs, and logic ASICs are implemented out of logic gates provided by the foundry as standard cells.
+The foundry will manufacture the chips based on the design of the standard cells, which are arranged by the fables customer into their own design for a logic ASIC or general purpose processor.
+For the foundry, the standard cells represent the circuit elements that will be manufactured using semiconductor device fabrication for the fabless customer.

 Design lifecycle

 The integrated circuit (IC) development process starts with defining product requirements, progresses through architectural definition, implementation, bringup and finally production.
 The various phases of the integrated circuit development process are described below.
-Although the phases are presented here in a straightforward fashion, in reality there is iteration and these steps may occur multiple times.
+Although the phases are presented here in a straightforward fashion, in reality, there is iteration and these steps may occur multiple times.

 Requirements

-Before an architecture can be defined some high level product goals must be defined.
-The requirements are usually generated by a cross functional team that addresses market opportunity, customer needs, feasibility, and much more.
+Before an architecture can be defined, some high-level product goals must be defined.
+The requirements are usually generated by a cross-functional team that addresses market opportunity, customer needs, feasibility, and much more.
 This phase should result in a product requirements document.